OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

       % ogrinfo file1.shp -sql "CREATE SPATIAL INDEX ON file1"

--  Resizing columns of a DBF file to their optimal size (OGR >= 1.10.0) :
+-  Resizing columns of a DBF file to their optimal size :

    ::